 By addressing workplace barriers to advancing gender equity, both men and women across all disciplines benefit.
 This will help us retain our best scientists and innovators and ensure Australia’s research and development excellence is maintained.

 Organisations using the Athena SWAN framework in the UK have improved gender diversity and bolstered representation of women in leadership in STEMM.

 Scientists in these organisations have experienced greater career satisfaction and fairness in workload allocation, and increased opportunities for training and development.
 This has led to transformations in workplace culture.

 Figure: Representation of academic positions held by women in science, technology, engineering, mathematics and medicine (STEMM) disciplines at Swinburne.

 What we're doing

 As a SAGE member, we are working to reduce gender bias to create a more inclusive culture that values all staff.
 We’ve started a number of initiatives that will form part of our application for a Bronze Institutional award, which we submitted in March 2018.
-It is currently being reviewed and we will know whether we are successful for a Bronze award in December 2018.
+We were successful in obtaining a Bronze award in December 2018.
 This is the highest award available at present in Australia.

 So far, throughout the self-reflective program process we have:

 - collected and analysed staff and student data, and reflected on our current policies and practices

 - engaged with staff and students to identify gaps and opportunities to improve gender equity in STEMM